Vaan (Final Fantasy): Appearances

 Vaan was first introduced in the 2004 crossover board game Itadaki Street Special for the PlayStation 2.
 He also appears in Itadaki Street Portable for the PlayStation Portable.

 The protagonist of Final Fantasy XII, Vaan is a 17-year-old orphaned street urchin who lost his parents in a plague when he was 12 years old.
 His only brother, Reks, died two years prior to the start of the game, during the Archadian invasion of Dalmasca.
 He makes a living as Migelo's assistant, running various errands for him, while at the same time pickpocketing from Archadian soldiers while claiming to take back what is Dalmasca's.
 He is a cheerful and energetic boy.
 Vaan dreams of someday becoming a sky pirate in command of his own airship.
 He trains to meet this goal by killing dire rats in the sewers of Rabanastre on a daily basis, for which Dalan gave him the nickname "Vaan Ratsbane".
 Despite nominally being the protagonist, the majority of the game focuses on the events and conflicts of the world as a whole and of Ashe, rather than Vaan's individual problems, with his character instead used as a narrative device to allow the player to follow the events as an outside observer.
 During the course of the game, Vaan comes to understand that he has spent his time running from his problems and blaming the Archadian empire for them, rather than moving on with his life after his brother and parents' deaths.
 Vaan ends the game as a sky pirate, traveling the world along with Penelo.
 He also reprises his role from Final Fantasy XII in the manga adaptation by Gin Amou.

 During the events of Final Fantasy XII: Revenant Wings, Vaan becomes captain of the Airship Galbana and uses it to travel to Lemurés, meeting old friends while making new ones.
 By Final Fantasy Tactics A2: Grimoire of the Rift Vaan's and Penelo's adventures take them to the Jylland region of Ivalice, where they get caught up in events surrounding Clan Gully and a boy from another world named Luso Clemens, eventually joining up with the clan for a time.

 Vaan also appears in the PlayStation Portable fighting game, Dissidia 012 Final Fantasy, as one of Cosmos' warriors who seek to eliminate creatures known as Maninkins.
 He returns in the game's sequel, Dissidia NT, as one of Materia's champions.
-He is also featured in the rhythm game Theatrhythm Final Fantasy and its sequel, Curtain Call, as the main character representing Final Fantasy XII.
+He is also featured in the rhythm game Theatrhythm Final Fantasy and its sequels, Curtain Call and Final Bar Line, as the main character representing Final Fantasy XII.